TIM Coaching Tool (TIM-C)

 Tech Coaching Course

 The complete Administration Guide for version 6.1 includes more detailed information about the TIM-C dashboard, the phases of the coaching cycle, and accessing TIM-C data.
-Additional information about the TIM-C can be found on the TIM-C FAQs section and in the Teaching and Learning with Technology blog.
+Additional information about the TIM-C can be found on the TIM-C FAQs section and in the following posts from the Teaching and Learning with Technology blog.

 Want To Know More?